hyd3rs/website/README.md

 If I remember, I'll update this README with a link to that when I've written it.

-(I also need to finish the about page, but I can do that later.)

 ## Credits
 - **Inspiration**: [Andrea](https://avris.it).
 I stumbled across their website a few months ago and randomly thought about creating my own CMS/blog - this ended up turning into **the corner**!